Support attention with sensory circuits

 The goal of sensory circuits

-The goal is to help children’s arousal to prepare them for learning.
+The goal of a sensory circuit should be to help organise children’s arousal level and prepare them for learning.
 Usually they are most helpful for sensory seekers and pupils who are slower to process sensory information.
-You can read more about the different sensory processing patterns here, or in our training Sensory Processing with GriffinOT.
+You can read more about the different sensory processing patterns here.
+My training Sensory Aware with GriffinOT, which is included within the membership, also includes more information.

 What does a sensory circuit look like?

-A sensory circuit will typically include different activity or movement stations.
-Imagine a gym circuit, but with a different goal.
+The circuit will typically include different activity or movement stations.
+Imagine a gym circuit with exercises set up to complete, but with a different goal.
 Instead of focussing on the cardiovascular system and building muscles, the focus is getting ready to learn and attend.

 Usually a sensory circuit includes movement.
 There might be faster movement to help children who need to become more alert.
 There could be heavy work activities to support children to get organised.
-Typically, there are different stations of activities which children can work around.
+Typically, there are different stations of activities which children move around to during the session.

 An example sensory circuit